Benalayanaim/amazon-in-sales-analysis/README.md

 ![pb](https://github.com/Benalayanaim/amazon-in-sales-analysis/assets/98695786/6cde82e2-2bd9-4e17-b67e-b50e447c49da)

 # Data Warehouse
--i' chose the  snowflake schema for several reasons in our data modeling process.
+-We chose the  snowflake schema for several reasons in our data modeling process.
 The

 snowflake schema is a variant of the star schema that offers additional normalization of